Detailed information and statistics on every verified spec script deal from 2008–2017, and analysis of the spec script market and business trends.

 Welcome to Go Into The Story!
 Right now, it’s nothing but a humble, threadbare blog, but I hope it will evolve into an active resource for aspiring screenwriters, as well as a community for anyone interested in storytelling and the creative life.

 And evolve it did!
-To the point where it has been named “Best of the Best” Scriptwriting Website in the 20th Annual Writer’s Digest Best Websites for Writers list.
+To the point where it was recently named “Best of the Best” Scriptwriting Website in the 20th Annual Writer’s Digest Best Websites for Writers list.

-Today’s trivia: May 16, 2019 will mark the 4,018th consecutive day I will have posted articles at Go Into The Story.
-That means I will not have missed a single day on this blog for 574 weeks.
+Today’s trivia: May 16, 2018 will mark the 3,653rd consecutive day I will have posted articles at Go Into The Story.
+That means I will not have missed a single day on this blog for 521 weeks and 6 days.

 People sometimes ask me what’s with the consecutive day streak, why don’t I take a break for a day or two.
 There are several reasons, but the most important one to me is this: I want this site to inspire writers to write every day.
 Writing every day is perhaps the single best way to transform creativity into productivity.
 It’s the same principle as Jerry Seinfeld’s “chain”: Once you start writing every day, you create a chain, and then the simple rule becomes, “Don’t break the chain.”